nuaq2005/GitHub_Projects/cook-book/README.md

 ## Notes

-I had wanted to use the Spoonacular API, but it would end the free trial after just one uasge, which forced me to switch to another API.
-It was pretty disappointing, but I tried to make it work the best I could.
+I struggled to properly implement the bargraph at first, but it didn't take long to find the error in my code.

 ## License